3 & The Key: Huskers run away from Peru State 97-58

 One of the most challenging jobs Hoiberg felt he had this offseason was trying to narrow down his rotation.
 All 14 scholarship players saw the floor against Peru State, but there was a pretty clear distinction between the front and back ends of the bench.

 The Huskers played nine guys in the first half: starters Trey McGowens, Bryce McGowens, C.J.
-Wilcher, Lat Mayen, and Walker; and then Verge, Keisei Tominaga, Wilhelm Briiedenbach, and Edwards off the bench.
+Wilcher, Lat Mayen, and Walker; and then Verge, Keisei Tominaga, Wilhelm Breidenbach, and Edwards off the bench.

 It wasn’t until the 8:50 mark in the second half, when NU already had the game well in hand, that the next new player checked into the game in Kobe Webster.
 Eduardo Andre was right after him 20 seconds later, and then Trevor Lakes followed at the 7:57 mark.